Flight-Free-UK/flight_free_uk_website/source/posts/individual-action-vs-system-change.html.markdown

 author: FlightFree UK
 read_time_minute: 3
 ---
-### The question of whether it’s individual action or system change is a common one when it comes to discussions on climate action.
+### The question of whether individual action or system change is more important is a common one when it comes to discussions on climate action.

 ##### Some people think it’s wrong to focus on individuals, and that only big system changes can make any difference.